• Skip to primary navigation

 Scale

-• 2 cups unsalted beef stock
+• 2 cups total of unsalted beef broth and/or red wine

 Instructions